MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 So that I can join their adventures.
 ```
 **Acceptance Criteria**:
-- A view of overlapping itineraries should appear when browsing filtered traveler profiles, making it easier to identify compatibility.
+- Users should be able to use a search bar to find travelers.

 ## User Story 3: Messaging for Collaboration